libsabl/patterns/patterns/record.md

 ##### Repository

-Here we use an extremely simple read-only repository interface for example purposes only.
+Here we use an extremely simple readonly repository interface for example purposes only.
 It does reflect the following conventions which hold true even for complete real programs:

 - Record operations should accept a [context](./context.md) so that dependencies can be injected
 - Record operations should be asynchronous